ShubhamJagtap2000/ELK-Project/README.md

 - **Document**: A basic unit of information that can be indexed.
 It is expressed in JSON format.
 - **Shards**: ElasticSearch ahs ability to subdivide the index into multiple pieces called "shards".
 Each shard is a fully functional and independent "index" that can be hosted on any node within the cluster.
 - **Replicas**: ElasticSearch allows you to make one or more copies of your index's shards which are called replica shards or replica.
+- **Cluster**: Collection of nodes.
+Can contain as many nodes as you can.
+Provides indexing and search capability across all nodes.
+Unique.
+- **Node**: Node stores searchable data, participates in a cluster's indxing and search capabilities, identified by a name.
+A node joins a cluster named "elasticsearch" by default.
+-

 # API Conventions: